AdmiralCloud/ac-sanitizer/README.md

-integer \| string |  | Value can be an integer OR a string iso-639-1 | convert | With convert = nativeName you can retrieve the native name of the given ISO string iso-639-2 | convert | With convert = nativeName you can retrieve the native name of the given ISO string ip | version | version can be "4" or "6", defaults to "4" long | | 0 - 2^63 object | properties | Use properties to define object structure, properties is equal to fields array number | | Should no be used - use integer, long, short, floag
+integer \| string |  | Value can be an integer OR a string iso-639-1 | convert | With convert = nativeName you can retrieve the native name of the given ISO string iso-639-2 | convert | With convert = nativeName you can retrieve the native name of the given ISO string ip | version, anonymize, replacement | version can be "4" or "6", defaults to "4", anonymize can be the number of octets/segments to anonymize, replacement (optional) defines the replacement character for IPv4 (defaults to 0) long | | 0 - 2^63 object | properties | Use properties to define object structure, properties is equal to fields array number | | Should no be used - use integer, long, short, floag